-Flowers: Flowers have 5-6 petals that are pink-rose colored.
-They are closely attached to the stem and bloom from the bottom of the flower spike to the top from early July to September.
-Plants will bloom after several years.
+Flowers: closely attached to the stem with 5-6 pink-rose colored petals.
+Blooms from the bottom of the flower spike to the top from early July to September.
+Plants can bloom the first year after seeds germinate.

-Fruits & seeds: Capsules will burst open when mature in late July-August.
-A single stem can produce 100,000- 300,000 seeds per year; mature plants with around 50 stems can produce 2 million seeds.
-These seeds are viable for up to 20 years.
+Fruits & seeds: capsules burst open when mature in late July-September.
+A single stem can produce 100,000-300,000 seeds per year.
+Mature plants with many stems can produce 2 million seeds.
+Seeds are viable for at least 7 years.

 Counties in WI where purple loosestrife has been reported (as of July 2011).
 Both vouchered and unvouchered reports included.

 Do you have purple loosestrife in your county but it isn't shaded on the map?
 Send us a report.

 Do you know of purple loosestrife infestations and want to do something about it?
 Visit the purple loosestrife biocontrol page to learn more.